hexojs/site/source/docs/syntax-highlight.md

 </pre>
 ```

-When no built-in syntax highlight is enabled, you can either install third-party syntax-highlight plugin, or use a browser-side syntax hilighter (e.g. `highlight.js` and `prism.js` both support running in browser).
+When no built-in syntax highlight is enabled, you can either install third-party syntax-highlight plugin, or use a browser-side syntax highlighter (e.g. `highlight.js` and `prism.js` both support running in browser).

 ## Highlight.js